coffee-cup/uvic-csc460/website/src/project1/phase_2.md

 ![Remote Station][remote]

-A demonstration of the our phase 2 can be seen in the below Youtube video
+A demonstration of the our phase 2 can be seen in the below YouTube video

 <iframe width="720" height="360" src="https://www.youtube.com/embed/I5R19W6xEE0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>